Bigghis/AIFramework/README.md

 ### Example usage
-Basic usage: after defined a model and some useful callbacks, we can instantiate a Learner and execute it's **fit(epochs)** method.
+Basic usage: after defined a model and some useful callbacks, instantiate a Learner and execute it's **fit(epochs)** method.

 ```python